 - Get a sexual health check regularly: If you are sexually active, it is a good idea to get regular check-ups at your local sexual health clinic.
 This is especially true if you’ve had unprotected sex, or if you experience symptoms which may be related to herpes.

 - Speak to your partner: Although it’s an awkward conversation to have, it’s important to find out if all sexual partners have been tested recently, and anything else you need to know about their sexual history.

 By following this advice and taking preventative measures, you can reduce your risk of catching or transmitting herpes.

 While there is no known cure for genital herpes, there are a number of treatments available to help women who have contracted it.
 These include:

 - Lidocaine: this is an anaesthetic ointment.
 By applying it to your blisters it helps to tackle the soreness caused by genital warts for up to several hours.

 - Aciclovir: these tablets help to stop the growth and restrict the symptoms of genital warts.
 They are often used if you contract HSV-2 during pregnancy.

 - Valaciclovir: this is also available in tablets.
 It helps to reduce the chances of passing on HSV-2, along with restricting the symptoms.
 The active ingredient is the drug Valaciclovir and it is either sold as Valaciclovir or the branded version, Valtrex.

 These treatments are all available from a registered pharmacy and can be purchased online, or from a high street pharmacist.

 If you are afflicted with genital warts then don’t suffer in silence.
-Contact your GP, sexual health clinic, or registered professional, and seek advice on how best to tackle your genital herpes.
+You can speak to one of our qualified medical team members here at The Independent Pharmacy, or contact your GP, sexual health clinic, or registered professional, and seek advice on how best to tackle your genital herpes.